miloszkadziela/python-pong/README.md

 # Pong created in Python by Milosz Kadziela

 ## Description:
 This is my version of a popular game Pong.
 The aim of the game is currently to bounce the ball as many times as possible with your paddle.
-The paddle can by moved using arrow keys (LEFT and RIGHT)

 ## Screenshot of the game:
 ![Pong gameplay](README_assets/pong-gameplay.png "Pong Game")